engie-new-business/technicaldoc/RELAYER.md

 ### Create your relay message

-For the example we will call a smart-contract that simply add in an array the address of the account that signed the relay message.
+For the example we will call a smart-contract that simply store the address of the account that signed the relay message.

 The contract is deployed at this address: [0xa8F87be466D1bDff91E6A8E44Be47bF767432638](https://ropsten.etherscan.io/address/0xa8f87be466d1bdff91e6a8e44be47bf767432638) on ropsten network.